adaltas/ece-spark-2020-fall/labs/lab2/README.md

 ### Goals

-Analyze the New York City datasets:
+Analyze the New York City Taxi datasets:

 - Gather interesting stats about the data

 ### Connection to Zeppelin